Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

 ### `Waiting for more data.`

 This is expected on the first run.
 The check needs at least two measurements to calculate a delta.
 Wait for the next check interval.

+### `No disks found.`

+On Windows, the disk performance counters may be switched off, so psutil does not see any disk.
+Enable them with `diskperf -y` in an elevated command prompt.

 ### A raw or unmounted device is missing